gurubamal/success_taste/README.md

 > Vagrant, VirtualBox, and git should be pre-installed

+> It is expected that you are connected to internet

 > Run the following commands from success_taste Directory:

     $ vagrant plugin install vagrant-vbguest